Cross-validation (statistics)

 Cross-validation, sometimes called rotation estimation or out-of-sample testing, is any of various similar model validation techniques for assessing how the results of a statistical analysis will generalize to an independent data set.

-Cross-validation is a resampling method that uses different portions of the data to test and train a model on different iterations.
-It is mainly used in settings where the goal is prediction, and one wants to estimate how accurately a predictive model will perform in practice.
+Cross-validation includes resampling and sample splitting methods that use different portions of the data to test and train a model on different iterations.
+It is often used in settings where the goal is prediction, and one wants to estimate how accurately a predictive model will perform in practice.
+It can also be used to assess the quality of a fitted model and the stability of its parameters.

 In a prediction problem, a model is usually given a dataset of known data on which training is run (training dataset), and a dataset of unknown data (or first seen data) against which the model is tested (called the validation dataset or testing set).
 The goal of cross-validation is to test the model's ability to predict new data that was not used in estimating it, in order to flag problems like overfitting or selection bias and to give an insight on how the model will generalize to an independent dataset (i.e., an unknown dataset, for instance from a real problem).

 One round of cross-validation involves partitioning a sample of data into complementary subsets, performing the analysis on one subset (called the training set), and validating the analysis on the other subset (called the validation set or testing set).
 To reduce variability, in most methods multiple rounds of cross-validation are performed using different partitions, and the validation results are combined (e.g. averaged) over the rounds to give an estimate of the model's predictive performance.

 In summary, cross-validation combines (averages) measures of fitness in prediction to derive a more accurate estimate of model prediction performance.